Rainbow-Dreamer/musicpy_dev/README.md

 # musicpy_dev
 This is a repository holding musicpy develop thoughts and some other related stuffs.

+### Date: 2023-06-21

+I implemented a tool module to calculate the melodic features of a melody, you can see the module [here](https://github.com/Rainbow-Dreamer/musicpy_dev/blob/main/melodic_features_extraction/melodic_features_extraction.py).

 ### Date: 2023-03-19

 Musicpy recently added "relative pitch syntax" to chord function and translate function, which can be more convenient when constructing chords without considering absolute pitch.
 You can see [wiki](https://github.com/Rainbow-Dreamer/musicpy/wiki/Basic-syntax-of-chord-type#constructing-chords-from-note-names-note-durations-and-note-intervals) for details.